Ankr-network/ankr-docs/docs/Earn/defi/provide-liquidity-dex.md

 ### Add liquidity to a pool

-Here is how to add liquidity to pool, using two widely visited DEXs and ETH—aETH as examples .
+Here is how to add liquidity to pool, using two widely visited DEXs and ETH—aETH (aETHс) as examples .

 **Uniswap**